AparaviSoftware/aparavi-file-investigator/README.md

 pnpm install
 ```

-This will install dependencies for both `jeffspeaksui` and `app` using pnpm workspaces.
+This will install dependencies for both `client` and `app` using pnpm workspaces.

 ### 2. Configure Environment Variables